exavolt/exavolt.github.io/content/posts/arch-modularizing-an-app/index.md

 Imagine we have a two app projects.
 One of them is a task management app (`tasker`) while the other is a chat app (`messenger`).

+> NOTE: we are using "MVC pattern" for the examples.
+Modularization can be applied to other "patterns."

 We have this for the `tasker` app:

 ```